 A well-functioning arteriovenous fistula (AVF) comes closest to meeting the above characteristics.
 It is created by the anastomosis (surgical connection) of a vein and artery, typically the radial artery and cephalic vein in the forearm.
-The AVF is the most reliable form of permanent vascular access, and has the fewest number of complications (1-3).
-For this reason, the AVF is considered to be the access of choice. [see Overview of Arteriovenous Fistula section of the Hemodialysis Access article]
+The AVF is the most reliable form of permanent vascular access and has the fewest number of complications1,4,5.
+For this reason, the AVF is considered to be the access of choice.

 In addition to the AVF, three other forms of chronic HD vascular access are in use:

 - Prosthetic bridge graft or AV graft (AVG): A surgical connection of an artery to a vein using a synthetic tube.
-They are most commonly placed in the arms or thighs and are another option for permanent hemodialysis access (1,4). [see Overview of Arteriovenous Grafts section of the Hemodialysis Access article]
+They are most commonly placed in the arms or thighs and are another option for permanent hemodialysis access 1,6

 - Central venous catheter (CVC): A catheter is placed through the skin into the jugular, femoral, or subclavian vein.
-CVC are typically used for temporary access and are not preferred for long-term access due to high rates of infection and thrombus (1-4). [see Overview of Central Venous Catheters section of the Hemodialysis Access article]
+CVC are typically used for temporary access and are not preferred for long-term access due to high rates of infection and thrombus 1,6.

-- AV shunts: A surgically placed external cannulae composed of a U-shaped silastic tube with Teflon tips (eg, Quinton-Scribner or Thomas Shunt) that connect an artery and vein.
-Although rarely used today, they were the original “permanent” vascular access for HD (1,6).
+- AV shunts: A surgically placed external cannula composed of a U-shaped silastic tube with Teflon tips (eg, Quinton-Scribner or Thomas Shunt) that connect an artery and vein.
+Although rarely used today, they were the original “permanent” vascular access for HD1,7.

-Creation and maintenance of a functional AVF will remain one of the greatest challenges in the dialysis field (7-10).
-Despite the fact that multiple studies have demonstrated the AVF’s overall superiority of clinical outcomes—including lower rates of thrombosis, infection, septicemia (1-3,11)—there is a wide global variation in vascular access utilization.
-This variance has been attributed in varying degrees to patient characteristics, surgical practice patterns, delivery systems, available technologies, and practitioner and patient bias (8,12).
+Creation and maintenance of a functional AVF will remain one of the greatest challenges in the dialysis field7–9.
+Despite the fact that multiple studies have demonstrated the AVF’s overall superiority of clinical outcomes—including lower rates of thrombosis, infection, septicemia1,4,5,10 —there is a wide global variation in vascular access utilization.
+This variance has been attributed in varying degrees to patient characteristics, surgical practice patterns, delivery systems, available technologies, and practitioner and patient bias8,11.
 The international renal community is working together to meet these challenges with dedicated and sustained efforts to improve vascular access technology, clinical practice and healthcare policy.

-- U S Renal Data System, USRDS 2011 Annual Data Report: Atlas of Chronic Kidney Disease and End-Stage Renal Disease in the United States, National Institutes of Health, National Institute of Diabetes and Digestive and Kidney Diseases, Bethesda, MD, 2011.
-Available from: https://www.usrds.org/adr.aspx
+- United States Renal Data System.
+2019 USRDS Annual Data Report: Epidemiology of kidney disease in the United States.
+National Institutes of Health, National Institute of Diabetes and Digestive and Kidney Diseases, Bethesda, MD, 2019.
+Available from: https://www.usrds.org/annual-data-report/.